NathanGarrihy/TheoryOfAlgoProject/README.md

-# TheoryOfAlgoProject
+# Theory Of Algorithms
-Project for Theory of Algorithms module, 2021
+## Project for Theory of Algorithms module, 2021